partha-dhar/wb-electoral-data/README.md

 - **API Validation**: Cross-verify with official ECI data
 - **Web Dashboard**: Interactive interface for data exploration
 - **Modular Design**: Easy to extend and customize

+## 📂 Data Directory

+**⚠️ Important:** The `data/` directory contains voter and personal information and is **NOT committed to Git**.

+All downloaded PDFs, API metadata, and databases are stored in organized subdirectories:
+- `data/downloaded_pdfs/ALL/` - Electoral roll PDFs from CEO West Bengal
+- `data/api_metadata/api/` - JSON files with district/AC/part metadata
+- `data/reference_docs/other-pdfs/` - Official forms and reference documents
+- `data/electoral_roll.db` - SQLite database with extracted voter data

+**See [data/README.md](data/README.md) for complete documentation.**

+These directories are protected by `.gitignore` to prevent accidental commits of sensitive data.

 ## 🚀 Quick Start